Offers of museums for refugees

 - Sanssouci Palace - audio guide in Ukrainian language

 The Academy of Arts maintains a list of support opportunities for artists and cultural workers.

 The private Ernst von Siemens Art Foundation provides 2.5 million euros to employ Ukrainian restorers in German museums.
 The museums must submit applications for this funding.
-The Bode Museum is one of the museums receiving funding.

 Important general information for refugees from Ukraine can be found here.